mouldimus/notes/HTML_Concepts.md

 **Example**
 >JavaScript can be used to make videos that start to play as soon as a user moves their mouse over the video.

+## AJAX
+*AJAX* stands for *Asynchronous JavaScript and XML.*
+*Asynchronous* means “broken down into separate pieces/occurrences without a set pattern.”

+*XML* is an acronym for *extensible* markup language.
+This means that computer programmers can create their own document structure, and then use XML to specify markup instructions for the data in those documents.

+AJAX is a set of tools that can be used in creating asynchronous functions for web sites.

+AJAX is best understood by relating it to the way a normal web page is accessed by a user.
+With a web browser, a user issues a “request" to see a specific web page.
+That request is sent to the web server.
+That server gathers those requested files and sends them to the user's computer as a “response” to the “request,” and the browser then converts them to a visual form and displays them for the user.

+If the creator of that web page wants to make it so that some content on the web page can change based on a user action, they have a number of different options.

+One method is to just send a new request for the web page, along with an instruction to provide the new content that is desired.
+This can take a long time, though, as every file needed to display that web page has to be sent back to the user's computer by the web server.

+This is where AJAX can come in.
+Instead of requesting that the entire page be recreated, the creator of the web site can make it so that just the new content is requested from the web server.

+The way this works is that user action triggers an asynchronous request to the web server for JUST a specific section of the web page.
+It is asynchronous in that it is not tied to the full “request” – “response” – “page display” process used for a full web page.

+The technologies used to accomplish this feature are JavaScript and XML – hence the name "AJAX,” or `A`synchronous `J`avaScript `A`nd `X`ML.

+**Example**
+>If you are viewing a web page, AJAX can make it so that when you click on a video, the video is sent over from the server – as opposed to the video and the rest of the entire web page.